Per the 1962

 St. Brigid's Crosses

 her travels, St. Brigid went to visit a dying pagan chieftan.
 As she

-sat near his bed, she picked up some rushes on the floor and began weaving a Cross.
+sat near his bed, she picked up some rushes on the floor and began

-Cross" -- out of rushes or reeds (other materials may be used
+Brigid's Cross" -- out of rushes or reeds (other materials may be used

 if no rushes or reeds are available).
 Once the Cross is woven, it is

 May the blessing